 Roles at the Games

-Games-time volunteers will need to be available for the duration of the Birmingham 2022 Commonwealth Games (28th of July to 8th August 2022), and agree to complete a minimum of eight shifts.
+Games-time volunteers need to be available for the duration of the Birmingham 2022 Commonwealth Games (28th of July to 8th August 2022), and agree to complete a minimum of eight shifts.

 These roles will take place prior to the Games to help support in the planning and preparation of the Games.
 Volunteers will need to complete 1 shift a week for a duration of three months.
 Some volunteers will provide support at the volunteer selection centre, helping to conduct interviews for games-time volunteers.